DanielSparta/RAT-Project-2024/README.md

 - Persistence (using task scheduler)
 - .NET Framework - tested at the latest windows 11, 10, 8.1 versions
 - Open source & Easy to contact the developer
-- Really well written code, easy and fun to read, learn, or debugging.
+- Really well written code, easy and fun to read, learn, or debugging

   **This is the beginning of the project, alot more stuff will be added soon.**